Wireless Ethernet Dispatch (WED)

 To enable WED, you must set a module parameter for the wireless driver and reboot the device.

-OpenWrt 24.10 or Snapshots (Main)
+OpenWrt 24.10 or newer (including main snapshots)

 - Edit